 In voting by proxy with regard to the election of directors, you may vote in favor of all nominees, withhold your votes as to all nominees, or withhold your votes as to specific nominees.
 With regard to the remaining proposals, you may vote in favor of each proposal or against each proposal, or in favor of some proposals and against others, or you may abstain from voting on any of these proposals.
+In addition, you may vote in favor of all, none, or any of the three reverse stock split ratios in Proposal 2.
 You should specify your respective choices on the accompanying proxy card or your vote instruction form.